 *Bring your dog's brush or comb for the Appearance and Grooming skill.

 In keeping with the requirements of the test, your dog needs to have a well-fitted collar and leash.
 Correctly fitted body-harnesses are also allowed.
 Pinch collars, head halters, electronic collars and retractable leashes are not permitted.

 Good Manners or an equivalent introductory training class (such as puppy kindergarten, adolescent puppy, etc.) is needed before registering for Canine Good Citizen.

 This class is $150.00.
 Fees for classes are subject to change and are non-refundable.
 For more information about our refund policy, visit our Training Class FAQ page.

-Is your dog reactive or aggressive to humans or other dogs?
+Does your dog consistently react strongly to humans or other dogs?

 Click on the button below and scroll to find the class date you would like to attend.
 You will be walked through the online registration process.
 Payment will be through the online registration system.
 No registration will be considered confirmed without payment.